jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 ```

 The following verbose but easy proof confirms that semantic
-approximation implies the Gradual Guarantee.
+approximation implies the gradual guarantee.

 ```
 sem-approx⇒GG : ∀{A}{A′}{A⊑A′ : A ⊑ A′}{M}{M′}